timcdlucas/translucent_interpretable_ML_review/translucent.md

 One way of including phylogenetic information in an analysis is to treat a taxonomic level such as genus as a categorical reason effect.
 While this is less principled than properly including the phylogeny, it is simple and makes it possible to demonstrate categorical random effects with the PanTHERIA database.

-First considering the case of using genus as a categorical random effect to encapsulate some phylogenetic information, the first issue is that by default, new genera will have predictions that implicitly they are of the reference genus in the one-hot encoded dummy variables.
+First considering the case of using genus as a categorical random effect to encapsulate some phylogenetic information, the first issue is that by default, new genera will have predictions that implicitly assume they are of the reference genus in the one-hot encoded dummy variables.
-Instead we can give every genus it's own dummy variable.
+Instead we can give every genus its own dummy variable.
-While this would cause identifiability with the intercept in a linear model, the random columns and greedy splitting of random forests means this will not cause problems.
+While rank deficient form would cause identifiability issues with the intercept in a linear model, the random columns and greedy splitting of random forests means this will not cause problems.
 The second issue above was that of regularisation.
 Random Forest will automatically consider all interactions between our covariates and genus effect.
 Random Forest is natively regularised by the bootstrap aggregation, and the complexity of the model is further controlled by hyper parameters as in figure @fig:rfhyp.
 The new model can therefore be fitted in the same way as the old model.
 However, given that I have added many covariates, I increased the range of the mtry parameter.
-An alternative approach available in ranger (but not in randomForest) is to weight columns.
-I also ran a model where the probability of including one of the genus columns was scaled by the number of genera.

 The final consideration above was the case where we expect all predictions to be made on new categories.
-This does not particularly apply in this analysis because we may well want to make predictions for a species not in the dataset but whose genus is.
-Furthermore, in the case of random forest, the above methods are suitable even if this wasn't the case.
+In the case of Random Forest, the above methods are suitable.
-However, given a model that cannot regularise as effectively, we might want to control for genus without including it as a covariate in the model.
+However, given a model that cannot regularise as effectively, we might want to control for genus without including it as a covariate in the model at all.
-In this case we can simply weight the data so that each genus is equally represented or so that each genus is represented proportionally to three number of species in each genus in the full prediction set, which could be for example all mammals.
+In this case we can simply weight the data so that each genus is equally represented or so that each genus is represented proportionally to the number of species in each genus in the full prediction set, which could be for example all mammals.
-Many models in caret accept a weight argument so this is a fairly general solution.
+Many models in *caret* accept a weight argument so this is a fairly general solution.

 If however, we wish to include the full phylogeny in our model, we need different methods.
 The first method is to include all the phylogenetic information in covariates [@hengl2018random].
 Given the data set of todo datapoints we can do this by defining Todo new covariates that measure the phylogenetic distance between datapoints.
 That is, the first new covariate is the phylogenetic distance between every datapoint and the first datapoint, then this is repeated to create todo new covariates.
 This method is relatively untested but is general and can work with any machine learning algorithm.
-However, interpretable of the strength of the phylogeny will be relatively difficult as it is encoded as Todo different covariates.
+However, interpretation of the strength of the phylogeny will be relatively difficult as it is encoded as Todo different covariates.

 The second method involves fitting multiple machine learning models and then using phylogenetic regression to 'stack' them.
-We fit a number of machine learning algorithms and make out of sample predictions within the cross-validation framework.
+We fit a number of machine learning algorithms and make out-of-sample predictions within the cross-validation framework.
 We then fit a phylogenetic mixed-effects model using the out-of-sample predictions as covariates and constraining the regression coefficients to be positive.
 This method is likely to be very effective at prediction and the phylogenetic component of the regression is interpretable as it would be in any normal phylogenetic regression.
 However, this method only corrects for the biases from autocorrelated data after the fact; while it may still be possible to interpret the machine learning models as we have done previously, the computed nonlinear relationships remain biased.

-While I cannot demonstrate the handling of spatial or temporal autocorrelation with this dataset it is worth some brief discussion [@elith2009species].
+While I cannot demonstrate the handling of spatial or temporal autocorrelation with this dataset the methods described above are equally applicable [@elith2009species].
-Spatial random effects can be handled in the same ways as the phylogenetic effects, in fact both of the methods proposed come from the spatial literature [@hengl2018random; @bhatt2017improved].
-An analogous method to using  genus as a categorical variable, the space could be split into regions and the region used as a categorical variable [@appelhans2015evaluating]. check this is correct.
+An analogous method to using  genus as a categorical variable, space can be split into regions and the region used as a categorical variable [@appelhans2015evaluating].
 This approach is commonly used with predefined spatial units such as countries.
 Another common approach with spatial data is "thinning" and is conceptually similar to the weighting method for categorical data [@].
-In its simplest form, thinning, involves removing data points so that each pixel had at most one instance [@elith2010art; @verbruggen2013improving].
+In its simplest form, thinning, involves removing data points so that each spatial pixel has at most one data instance [@elith2010art; @verbruggen2013improving].
-This is equivalent to considering they pixel as a categorical variable and subsampling as above until each pixel is equally represented (noting that each pixel is represented equally in the prediction dataset i.e. once).
+This is equivalent to treating the pixel as a categorical variable and subsampling as above until each pixel is equally represented (noting that each pixel is represented equally in the prediction dataset i.e. once).
-Also note that in the context of present only data, this is equivalent to weighting the data but in cases where the response isn't always a presence (e.g. presence absence data or continuous response data), weighting is a better way to include all the data rather than throwing some out.
+Also note that in the context of presence-only data, this is equivalent to weighting the data but with presence-absence data or continuous response data, weighting is a better way to include all the data.
 More subtle methods involve removing data based on the local density [@verbruggen2013improving].
-In this method, a kernel bandwidth is chosen either a priori out by cross-validation, then data a public probabilistically removed based on the density of data geographically near them and a threshold which is also chosen a priori or by cross-validation.
+In this method, a kernel bandwidth is chosen either *a priori* or by cross-validation, then data is probabilistically removed based on the density of data geographically near it.
 Again, weighting the data may be more satisfactory.

 Temporal effects are easier to handle as they are one dimensional with causation only able to occur in one direction.